Commercial astronaut: FAA Commercial Astronaut rating

+Those who either have not exceeded 50 statute miles, or who have but are not officially trained and tasked flight crew members are designated as commercial spaceflight participants.
+Of the 188 commercial spaceflight participants as of February 13, 2026, only the 30 listed below have been designated as Commercial Space Astronauts.

 Astronaut Wings

 The emblem for the first set of FAA Commercial Astronaut Wings issued in 2004 has in its center a green globe on a blue background, with the three-prong astronaut symbol superimposed on top.
 In yellow block text around the globe are the words "Commercial Space Transportation" in all capital letters.
 In a gold ring outside the blue are the words "Department of Transportation Federal Aviation Administration" in black.
 Beginning with the wings awarded for flights in 2018, the design has been simplified to be the astronaut symbol, surrounded by the words "Commercial Space Transportation", all in gold on a black background.
 In December 2021, the FAA reconsidered the Commercial Astronaut Wings program as commercial space travel increased, and decided to end the program in January 2022.
 Despite this, the FAA will still continue to recognize future commercial astronauts and will maintain a list of commercial astronauts who have flown to an altitude of 50 miles or higher.